 This panel will discuss the implementation and commercialization of automation and platooning technologies (by analyzing the technological feasibility, use cases and deployments, and the regulatory environment).
 Industry experts will identify pain points with unmanned truck development and testing and analyze near-term solutions.
 This panel will also examine different levels of autonomy and geographical locations of deployment.

-Logistics of the Last Mile
+Session 6 - Logistics of the Last Mile (25 Oct)

-Co-Chairs: Erick Guerra, Professor, University of Pennsylvania (School of Design)
+- Erick Guerra, Professor, University of Pennsylvania (School of Design)